iflowfor8hours/sandcastle/README.md

   while this is added to your browser anyone with access to rootCA.pem will be able to compromise your TLS connections)
 * `$ vagrant up`
+* If you don't have `vagrant-hostsupdater` installed, add `172.19.22.22  sandstorm.io.vagrant.dev` to your `/etc/hosts`
 * Navigate to https://sandstorm.io.vagrant.dev

 License